Kartarpur Corridor: Corridor project

 In August 2018, the then Indian Punjab tourism minister Navjot Singh Sidhu attended the Pakistani Prime Minister Imran Khan's inaugural ceremony where he was told by the Pakistan Army chief Qamar Javed Bajwa of Pakistan's willingness to open the Dera Baba Nanak–Kartarpur corridor on Guru Nanak's 550th birth anniversary.
 Given the clear time frame, this set the ball rolling.

 In August 2018, another resolution related to the corridor in the Indian Punjab Vidhan Sabha was moved by then chief minister Amarinder Singh, which was passed unanimously.
 Following this the government of Indian Punjab decided to approach the prime minister of India related to the opening of the corridor.
 On 30 October 2018, a group of Sikh Americans sought the Indian prime minister's help in opening the corridor.
 In November 2018, the Indian Cabinet approved the plan to set up the corridor and appealed to Pakistan to do the same.
 The Pakistani foreign minister S. M. Qureshi responded by tweeting that Pakistan had "already conveyed to India" that it would open a corridor.

 In August 2019, India and Pakistan agreed to allow visa-free travel of Indian citizens to Kartarpur, but differences persisted about Indian consular officers being located at the site.

 On 24 October 2019, S.C.L.
 Das, Joint Secretary (Internal Security) in the Union Home Ministry from India and Pakistan Foreign Office Director General South Asia and SAARC Mohammad Faisal met at Zero Point near Dera Baba Nanak in the border town of Gurdaspur to ink the memorandum of understanding.
 The signing of this agreement has paved the way for 5,000 Indian pilgrims to visit the holy site without a visa on a daily basis.
 Under the agreement, the pilgrims would come in the morning and return in the evening after visiting Gurdwara Darbar Sahib.
 Each visitor would be required to pay USD $20 as a service charge, which as per Pakistan Foreign Office's DG South Asia & SAARC Mohammad Faisal, would only cover one-third of the current operational cost.
 India however, had urged Pakistan to waive off the fees for pilgrims.
 In response, on 1 November 2019, Pakistan's prime minister Imran Khan announced on Twitter that Sikh pilgrims coming from India for a pilgrimage to Kartarpur will not be charged any fee on the day of inauguration and on Guru Nanak's 550th birth anniversary on 12 November 2019.
-The Pakistan government as a "special gesture" had also waived off the passport requirement for Kartarpur pilgrims extending up to one year.
+The Pakistan government as a "special gesture" had also waived the passport requirement for Kartarpur pilgrims extending up to one year.
 However, the Indian government decided against availing "concessions" announced by Prime Minister Imran Khan.
 The Indian Ministry of External Affairs announced that passport would be required per the agreement between the two countries.

+In October 2024, India and Pakistan renewed their agreement to enable pilgrims through the corridor for an additional five-year period.